kojiromike/docker-magento/tools/README.md

 ##### Choose a Magento

 Either untar a Magento into /srv/magento or provide a tarball mounted at /magento.tar as in the example below.
-Also set `MAGENTO_HOST` to the hostname or ip address of the Docker host and link the MySQL service and data volume containers.
+Link the MySQL service and data volume containers, and optionally set `MAGENTO_HOST` to the hostname or ip address of the Docker host.

 You can do this with:

     docker run --rm --link "${FIG_PROJECT_NAME-${PWD##*/}}"_db_1:db_1 \
-               --env MAGENTO_HOST=$(boot2docker ip) \
                --volumes-from "${FIG_PROJECT_NAME-${PWD##*/}}"_data_1 \
                --volume /path/to/magento.tar:/magento.tar \
                --volume /path/to/magento-sample-data.tar:/sample.tar \ # Optional
+               --env MAGENTO_HOST=$(boot2docker ip) \ # Optional
                kojiromike/magento_tools /usr/local/bin/install_magento

 ## Available Tools: